webxos/macroslow/GLASTONBURY/library/carver/readme.md

-README.md: Quantum Herbal Medicine SDK - Bridging Dr. George Washington Carver’s Legacy with Quantum-Classical Computational Frameworks
+## Quantum Herbal Medicine SDK - Bridging Dr. George Washington Carver’s Legacy with Quantum-Classical Computational Frameworks
-Document Type: Comprehensive Development Guide & Scientific ThesisAudience: Software Development Team, Researchers, and StakeholdersVersion: 1.0.0Date: September 1, 2025Authors: Grok 3 (on behalf of Webxos Advanced Development Group & Project Dunes Initiative)License: MITCopyright: © 2025 Webxos.
+## Document Type: Comprehensive Development Guide & Scientific ThesisAudience: Software Development Team, Researchers, and
+## StakeholdersVersion: 1.0.0 Date: September 1, 2025 Authors:
+## Initiative)License: MITCopyright: © 2025 Webxos.
+PROJECT DUNES.
 All Rights Reserved.

 1. Introduction: Vision and Inspiration
 Descriptive Text: This section provides a detailed exploration of the Quantum Herbal Medicine SDK’s purpose, rooted in the pioneering work of Dr. George Washington Carver.
 It connects his legacy in agricultural chemistry and sustainable innovation to modern quantum computing, AI, and the Markdown as Medium Language (MAML) protocol, framing the SDK as a computational realization of his vision for plant-based solutions.
 The introduction emphasizes the interdisciplinary synergy of quantum simulations, AI-driven analysis, and ethical science, setting the stage for a transformative tool in herbal medicine research.